hackingcrosss/citadel/TROUBLESHOOTING.md

 ## Operations Page Issues

 ### "Add to Mailgun" button is disabled
 The page automatically checks if the domain already exists in Mailgun when you select a zone, change the subdomain, or change the region.
+The check uses the domain+region combination, so switching from US to EU will re-check.
 If the domain is found, "Add to Mailgun" is disabled and "Push DNS to Cloudflare" is enabled — skip straight to pushing DNS records.

+### Domain not found in wrong region
+Mailgun US and EU are separate environments.
+A domain added in US won't be found when checking EU, and vice versa.
+Make sure the region selector matches where the domain was originally added.

 ### No DNS records returned after adding to Mailgun
 The Operations page does a separate `GET /api/email/domains/{name}` after creating the domain to fetch DNS records.
 Mailgun returns `sending_dns_records` (SPF, DKIM) and `receiving_dns_records` (MX) at the root level of the response.
 If no records appear: